Meet Our Judges

-Kimberly Yeung is a Principal, Strategic Investments and Women in Technology Venture Fund at BDC Capital.
+Kimberly Yeung is a Partner with the Women in Technology Venture Fund at BDC Capital.

 Kim has over 10 years of experience in the financial sector and worked in private equity investing in New York and Toronto.
 She began her career in both the investment banking and merchant banking divisions at Goldman Sachs in New York.